AlgoRythm-Dylan/WebCrawler/README.md

 ## WebCrawler client changelog
 ```
+0.1.4
+- Add curl error handling, error message reporting, and interactive
+  commands that require success from the previous crawl job
 0.1.3
 - Fix issue caused by wrong pointer to current node in HTML parser
 0.1.2